 5. Eat something healthy.

 I can get through a book a day like this.
-Sometimes when I’m drawing I just zone out and can pump though my work load and learn something at the same time.
+Sometimes when I’m drawing I just zone out and can pump through my workload and learn something at the same time.
 Singing loudly makes me really happy too although I can get distracted by wanting to dance.
 It makes the time fly and I love every second.

 7. Buy some flowers or pick some and put them near your desk.